Elias Kachunga

-Elias Kachunga (born 22 April 1992) is a professional footballer who plays as a forward for club Cambridge United.
-Born in Germany, Kachunga represents the DR Congo national team.
+Elias Kachunga (born 22 April 1992) is a professional footballer who plays as a forward.
+Born in Germany, Kachunga played for the DR Congo national team.

 Early and personal life

-Born in Haan, Germany, Kachunga has a Congolese father and a German mother.
+Kachunga was born in Haan, Germany, to a Congolese father and a German mother.

 Club career

 Kachunga spent his early career in Germany with Borussia Mönchengladbach, VfL Osnabrück, Hertha BSC and SC Paderborn.
 Following Paderborn's relegation, he moved to FC Ingolstadt 04 in June 2015.
 He was the club's record signing, at a transfer fee of €1.7 million.
 He signed a season-long loan deal with an option to buy at the end with English Championship club Huddersfield Town in June 2016.
 He made his debut for them on 6 August 2016, scoring the first goal in a 2–1 win over Brentford.
 On 22 March 2017, Huddersfield paid Ingolstadt £1.1 million to turn Kachunga's loan deal into a permanent transfer.

 In December 2017 he was ruled-out for three months due to injury.

 He was released by Huddersfield at the end of the 2019–20 season.

 On 2 September 2020, he was signed by Sheffield Wednesday on a free transfer.
 He made his debut coming off the bench against Cardiff City on the opening day of the season.
 He scored his first goal for Wednesday in a 2-0 EFL Cup win against Rochdale on 15 September 2020.

 On 20 May 2021, it was announced that he would leave Sheffield Wednesday at the end of the season, following the expiry of his contract.

 On 6 August 2021, he signed for Bolton Wanderers.
 He made his debut a day later as a late substitute against Milton Keynes Dons and provided an assist for Alex Baptiste in the 95th minute, rescuing a point for Bolton in a 3–3 draw.
 His first Bolton goal came on 7 November in a 2–2 draw against Stockport County in the FA Cup.
 On 2 April, he started in the 2023 EFL Trophy Final.
 He scored the third goal, with the Final against Plymouth Argyle eventually ending with a 4–0 Bolton win.
 On 23 May the club confirmed that Kachunga would be leaving at the end of his contract in June.

 On 1 August 2023 he signed for Cambridge United.
+He was released by the club at the end of the 2025–26 season.